Alexlozano1023/DS4002-CS3-CAE-Case-Study/README.md

 ## Supplemental Materials
 Background readings are provided in:

 These materials include:
 - A conceptual introduction to autoencoders
 - A technical article describing autoencoder architectures

-These documents will help build your intuition before beginning the case study.
+They are intended to support your understanding before beginning the case study.

 ## Questions
 If you encounter issues running the notebook or interpreting results, please contact your instructor during office hours.